September 2022 Kabul school bombing

-On September 30, 2022, a suicide bomber blew himself up at the Kaaj education center in Dashte Barchi, a Hazara neighborhood in Kabul, Afghanistan, killing at least 52 people according to the Associated Press.
-The majority of the victims were young female students.
+On September 30, 2022, a suicide bomber blew himself up at the Kaaj education center in Dashte Barchi, a Hazara neighborhood in Kabul, Afghanistan, killing at least 52 people and injuring another 110.
+The majority of the victims were young Hazara female students.

 Background

 After the fall of Kabul ended the War in Afghanistan in 2021, the ruling Taliban vowed to protect citizens, including minorities.
 However, the country has once again witnessed occasional terrorist attacks, especially against minorities.

 Bombing

 The explosion occurred on September 30, 2022, at around 7:30 am UTC+04:30 at the Kaaj education center, located in a predominantly Hazara neighborhood.
 Approximately 300 recent high school graduates arrived at the education center one hour before the attack took place.
-Many of the victims included high school graduates who were taking a practice university exam at the time of the explosion.
+Many of the victims included high school graduates but with the majority of the victims being young Hazara women who were taking a practice university exam at the time of the explosion.
 According to a witness interviewed by the Associated Press, there were gunshots heard outside the building prior to the detonation.

-No one has claimed responsibility for the attack, but Financial Times author Benjamin Parkin speculated that it could be ISIS-K, the local affiliate of the Islamic State, due to their history of targeting Hazara people.
+The Islamic State group in Afghanistan (ISIS-K) said they carried out the attack.
+Many countries and organizations around the world criticized the bombing.
+The Hazara people, a Shia Muslim minority in Afghanistan, have often been targeted by armed groups.